nathan-alden-sr/stardew-valley/min-max/1.5/year-1-spring-1.md

 - You need to have collected enough forageables by day's end to have enough money to purchase the [Fiberglass Rod](https://stardewvalleywiki.com/Fiberglass_Rod) and enough [Bait](https://stardewvalleywiki.com/Bait_(item)) before [Willy](https://stardewvalleywiki.com/Willy) closes his shop on [Spring](https://stardewvalleywiki.com/Spring) 2.
 - You must mine and store at least one [Stone](https://stardewvalleywiki.com/Stone) at some point during the day for Spring 2.
 - Pause often!
 It's instantaneous, free, and allows you to think.
 - Throughout your travels you will almost certainly come across [Rice Shoots](https://stardewvalleywiki.com/Rice_Shoot).
 These should be planted as soon as you are able.
-See the [Rice Shoots crop planner](https://stardew.info/planner/7-careful-ants-snuggled-easily) for a suggested plan.
-Certain tiles should strategically be left alone for future [Sprinkler](https://stardewvalleywiki.com/Sprinkler) use.
+See the [Rice Shoots crop planner](https://stardew.info/planner/21-full-sheep-listened-cordially) for a suggested plan.
 - Any time you acquire a new item, check the spreadsheet to see if it is used in a Bundle.
 If it is, be sure to keep one of the item.
 - Any time you learn a profession, update the profession choice in the spreadsheet.
 - While traveling over the course of the next two weeks, be on the lookout for one of each of four forageables required for the [Spring Foraging Bundle](https://stardewvalleywiki.com/Bundles#Spring_Foraging_Bundle) on Spring 15: